LukasForst/BSY/report/report.md

 The server (on a victim's machine) was producing logs in the plaintext.
 On the victim's machine, we set up a [cron job](https://github.com/LukasForst/BSY/blob/4fe069dd9e9d39533c15a645627e23148ac8be05/hacks/victim_our.sh#L6), which periodicaly used OpenSSL to encrypt the logs and to clear the plaintext one.
 Then the [script](https://github.com/LukasForst/BSY/tree/master/hacks/encryption) running on our VM just picked up the encrypted logs and copied them via SSH to our machine, where the logs were decrypted.

 ### Defending ourselves
-Unfortunately, as we were gaining
+Unfortunately, as our password database grew, we were discovered by the teachers.
 ```
 Hi list!

 While you do the second assignment, be careful of some fake ports out there!
 Never give your password to anyone!